The RU-486 abortion pill

 to administer the drug.
 Available data shows that

-RU-486 is 35 times safer than continuing a
+RU-486 is 35 times safer to the woman than continuing a

 pregnancy and giving birth.
 2